 XXV.
 Employment at UF

 As a student at the University of Florida, there are several forms of employment.
-Graduate Awards: paid on a bi-weekly rate
+Graduate Awards: paid on a bi-weekly rate payroll deduction.
+To enroll, go to https://benefits.hr.ufl.edu/health/gatorgradcare/

 Required Paperwork